isabella232/Dynamics-Crm-Connect-Docs/dynamics-crm-connect/synchronization/start-pipeline-batch-manually.rst

   process is working, consider setting a limit on the number of contacts that will be handled.

-1. Navigate to your *Tenant*.
+1. In Content Editor, navigate to your *tenant*.
-2. Navigate to ``Pipeline Batches/CRM Contacts to xDB Sync Pipeline Batch``.
+2. Navigate to **Pipeline Batches > CRM Contacts to xDB Sync Pipeline Batch**.
-3. Click the button ``Run Pipeline Batch``.
+3. Click the button **Run Pipeline Batch**.

     .. image:: _static/run-pipeline-batch.png

-4. A message will appear to indicate the *Pipeline Batch* started.
+4. A message will appear to indicate the pipeline batches started.

     .. image:: _static/pipeline-batch-started.png